bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

 Note that the simulation updates and returns a `Monitor` instance.
 This is used to track the internal state of the balloon over time and has methods for data interpolation, plotting, and animation.

 ## Moving Vertically

+Before we can take full advantage of the wind field, we first need to develop a controller that can move the ballon to a target vertical position.

 ## Moving Horizontally